BIGJRA/BIGJRA.github.io/rejuv.md

 - You did well.
 (Marianette +4)
 - You cut it kinda close...
 (Marianette -2)

-If you have at least five points with Marianette up till now, you’ll get the following dialogue choice:
+If you have at least five points with Marianette up till now, you'll get the following dialogue choice:

 Relationship Point Choices: